oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 One is the Safe Harbor rule for anything $2,500 or less.
 The IRS doesn’t care if you fully deduct the cost of the asset.

 But for anything over $2,500, Section 179 applies and things get a bit more complex.
 For example, if you want to deduct expenses from a vehicle, you are subject to a maximum amount you can deduct.
 The deduction itself cannot exceed your gross income.

 Importantly, if you converted the car previously used for leisure into a car for business, you cannot deduct the price of the car under Section 179.
 You can only calculate depreciation.
-More on depreciation on the section for vehicles.

 Talk to your accountant to learn how much you can deduct from your expensive business assets.
 See [IRS Publication 535](https://www.irs.gov/pub/irs-pdf/p535.pdf) to learn about general business expenses.

 <h4>Promotion/ Advertising</h4>

 If you work as a freelancer and you advertise your services on Google or Facebook ads, you can deduct the cost of <b>advertising</b> your business from your income.
 Advertising includes promotional devices like <b>giveaways</b>.
 For example, you might give away pens with the name of your business on them and then be able to deduct the cost of those pens.

 Many YouTubers hold contests and the costs of operating these contests can be deductible.
-Also, when a YouTuber gives away money to random strangers, they may take a deduction for promotion since the act of giving increases goodwill(you can’t deduct under charity if you’re not a corporation). <b>Prizes</b> are included as long as there is an incentive to generate sales.
+Also, when a YouTuber gives away money to random strangers, they may take a deduction for promotion since the act of giving increases goodwill(you can’t deduct under charity if you’re not a corporation).

+<b>Prizes</b> are included as long as there is an incentive to generate sales.
 Unfortunately, the recipient of a prize has to pay taxes on the value of the prize if that prize's value is over $600.
 So, if you win an iPhone from an influencer, know that you owe taxes on that phone and that they likely received a nice tax deduction.

 >  If you want to get into the YouTube game or if you use a <b>drone</b> to advertise your business, you can deduct the cost of the drone.
 Keep in mind that the price of the drown can effect how much you can deduct in a year.